TomiWixoss/proper-pixel-art/README.md

 The current approach to turning pixel art into useable assets for games are either
 1) Use naive downsampling which does not give a result that is faithful to the original image.
-2) Manually re-create the image in the approperiate resolution pixel by pixel.
+2) Manually re-create the image in the appropriate resolution pixel by pixel.

 ## Algorithm
 - The main algorithm solves these challenges.
 Here is a high level overview.
 We will apply it step by step on this example image of blob pixel art that was generated from GPT-4o.